 This calls for a careful identification of tasks you will automate with AI, thus enabling your skilled personnel to work on what shouldn‘t be automated.
 Read “Artificial intelligence and robotic process automation” to learn more about using AI in automation.
-You need the PM and an IT architect in your team at this stage.
+You need the PM and a software architect in your team at this stage.

 3. Carefully select the data sets for your proposed AI solution

 AI needs data.
 That‘s a given, however, which data should you use to train your AI system?
 This question is very important since the appropriate selection of data sets is what will give you the best value from your AI solution.

 Should you feed as much data to your AI or ML algorithms as you can?
 Well, that might sound attractive since the algorithms have more data to “learn” from.
 However, in practice, that‘s not always the correct approach!

 Most businesses don‘t have clarity about much of their data, and in such cases, feeding data to the AI/ML algorithms will not deliver optimal value.
 You need to use “Data Science Hierarchy of Needs”, created by Monica Rogati, an equity partner at Data Collective.
 Read about it in this article on emerging technologies: “The AI hierarchy of needs”.

 In this hierarchy, the first level is to collect data from relevant sources.
 The organization needs to store this data securely, subsequently, it needs to explore and transform it.
 They need to then aggregate and label it, followed by optimization.